xcart/xc5-manual/en/payments/paypal/setting_up_paypal_payments_advanced.md

      Take note of your Payflow credentials as you will need them to configure PayPal Payments Advanced in X-Cart.
 Please expect a 3-7 day approval process before you have full functionality for PayPal Payments Advanced.

+2. To enhance the security of your PayPal Payments Advanced account, PayPal recommends that you enable the Secure Token setting in your PayPal Manager account.
+For instructions, see {% "Enabling the Secure Token setting" ref_rPvvhtm9 %}

-2. In X-Cart, add PayPal Payments Advanced to the list of your store's active payment methods and configure it.
+3. In X-Cart, add PayPal Payments Advanced to the list of your store's active payment methods and configure it.

     1. In your X-Cart store's Admin area, go to the Payment methods page (**Store setup > Payment methods**).
 In the section for Online methods, click **Add payment method**:
         ![xc5_pp_add_payment_method.png]({{site.baseurl}}/attachments/ref_DT2EX6fz/xc5_pp_add_payment_method.png)